 The ultimate goal of DevOps is to promote strong collaboration between lines of business, development, operations, and IT frameworks.
-Though the DevOps movement has gained massive footprint across IT organizations, significant changes continue to set afoot in the field, making it hard to stay abreast of the trend.
+Though the DevOps movement has gained a massive footprint across IT organizations, significant changes continue to set afoot in the field, making it hard to stay abreast of the trend.

 To achieve successful business value through DevOps, many organizations have turned to containers to simplify the build/test/deploy pipelines in DevOps.